List of Rebelde characters: Mayra Fernández

 Lupita's Aunt and worked in the cafeteria of the Elite Way School, until Font fired her for no apparent reason.
 Very involved with all the students and has a great sense of humor.
-Lupita's mother doesn't like this because she thinks Mayra is a bad example for Lupita, but Lupita loves her for being there when she most needed her.
+Lupita's mother does not like this because she thinks Mayra is a bad example for Lupita, but Lupita loves her for being there when she most needed her.
 She has a feisty attitude and is very abrupt with what she says.